moff/laravel5-angular2/readme.md

 This is a boilerplate for Laravel5 + Angular2 projects.
 Webpack is used for bundling assets.

+Features:

+- easy installation via script
+- minimum HTTP-requests:
+	- Webpack bundles your project into 2 files: `vendor.js` and `app.js`
+	- Angular templates and styles(.scss files) are handled by Webpack loaders and become inline

 Follow installation steps below to start a new project.

 ## Requirements